Skip to main content

 Create policy

-Attach the above created policy to your Node instance role or user account.
+Attach the previously created policy to your node instance role or user account.

-Follow the instructions below for attaching the policy with your NodeInstanceRole:
+Follow the instructions below to attach the policy to your NodeInstanceRole:

-1. From the IAM page, click Roles in the left pane.
+1. From the IAM page, select Roles in the left pane.

 Search for your policy